pedroelbanquero/nos-carmichael-spell/README.md

 The probability to decrypt rsa are de multiples of carmichael divisors when is applied as a Nos-Santos-Izquierdo Field

-## Proof of a field of the  modulus in ( powMod b e n ) or the cypher text in RSA is multiple of period of N

-Control group of numbers, how many numbers decodes N with NSIF from 0 to N

-TODO

 ## Prood more numbers from 0 to N who decrypts a message than factorize a number